 Follow these steps to set up a simple process that will find all of our cold subscribers.
 I am using ConvertKit in this example because they are simply the best, but apply the same strategy to your email marketing provider if you're using something else.

-Then, we will email them one last time asking them to click on a link if they want to continue seeing our emails.
+We will then email them one last time, asking them to click on a link if they want to continue seeing our emails.
 If they click the link, we'll keep them on our list.
 If they don't click within a week or so, we'll remove them.

 Most email marketing providers track open rates based on individual subscriber.
-ConvertKit does as well, and it's exceptionally easy to find cold subscribers in ConvertKit.
+ConvertKit does as well, and it's effortless to find cold subscribers in ConvertKit.

 Boom, done.
 In ConvertKit, it's literally that easy.
 Next, let's tag these folks.
 This will make it easy to set up a link trigger later that will remove the tag.

 First, create a tag called “Cold Subscribers Re-Engagement” – or something like that.
 Then, select every cold subscriber from the filter and add them to that new tag.

 Next, select all subscribers by clicking the checkbox on the left, then from the right, select ‘Tag” from the Bulk Actions drop-down and select the “Cold Subscribers Re-Engagement” tag that we created.

 Now, we have tagged all of our cold subscribers.
 Next, we'll create a link trigger to remove the new tag when the link is clicked; then, we will draft an email to send all these subscribers if they still want to receive our emails.

 Link triggers are amazing features that change the game for email marketers because they allow us to track individual clicks and automatically take action.

 The Rules page in ConvertKit creates a link trigger that will remove the “Cold Subscriber Re-Engagement” tag from the user who clicks the link.